+Traditional Javanese textile art lends itself perfectly to telling stories about the centuries-old culture of the island of Java.
 Flowers from Universe.
-Textiles of Java is based first and foremost on the memories and associations of Alit Djajasoebrata, who grew up in a close-knit West Javanese family.
-She frequently came into contact with batik in the form of the highly prized batikked hipcloths, with which her female relatives indirectly expressed their personal attitudes to their surroundings, and distinguished themselves from other women.
-She learned to associate batik patterns and their colours with social occasions and individual moods and was fascinated by the way women spoke about them.
-The association of certain textiles with history, mythology and music in Java’s cultures proved to be natural and self-evident.
+Textiles of Java is first of all based on the memories and associations of Alit Djajasoebrata, who grew up in the bosom of her Western Javanese family and as such frequently came into contact with batik in the form of highly prized batikked hipcloths that her female family members used to indirectly convey their personal sentiments to their environment, and distinguished themselves from other women.
+Alit learned to associate batik patterns and their colours with social occasions and personal moods and was fascinated by the way women talked about them.
+The associations between textiles, history, mythology and music in Javanese cultures were natural and self-evident.

-Later, as a Curator Indonesia in the Wereldmuseum Rotterdam, which, due to its unique history, is rich in textiles from Java, Alit Djajasoebrata found the opportunity to scientifically research and develop these impressions from her youth.
+Later, as a curator of the Rotterdam World Museum in Indonesia – which, due to its unique history, is rich in textiles from Java – she had the opportunity to investigate and elaborate on these youth impressions scientifically.

 “This book is saturated with the colours and nuances of Alit Djajasoebrata’s personal life and is a testament to her compelling professional thoroughness.”
 (Toeti Heraty N. Roosseno in her introduction to this book)